roohaani786/Yammerly/README.md

 # YAMMERLY

-AIOChat transforms the way people interact and share moments with each other.
+Yammerly transforms the way people interact and share moments with each other.
 It gives users a way to celebrate life with power-packed features and in-built privacy controls.This way users get a new way to connect and get to know each other.

 ## Getting Started